 Investigation of immigration and passenger lists has revealed a number of people bearing the name Pinto:

-Pinto Settlers in the United States in the 18th Century
+Pinto Settlers in United States in the 18th Century

-Pinto Settlers in the United States in the 19th Century
+Pinto Settlers in United States in the 19th Century

-Pinto Settlers in the United States in the 20th Century
+Pinto Settlers in United States in the 20th Century

 The Pinto Family Crest was acquired from the Houseofnames.com archives.
 The Pinto Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.